telerik/blazor-docs/knowledge-base/chart-performance-optimization.md

 When the data changes, the chart re-renders from scratch, and has an animation enabled by default.

-If the data updates come in too often, the browser simply drops the framerate while re-rendering the charts due to performance reasons.
+If the data updates come in too often, the browser simply drops the frame rate while re-rendering the charts due to performance reasons.

 In some test cases around 10 second intervals provide smooth animations, while 2-3 second intervals result in performance issues.